 Use the Buying Cycle

-Because the customers you will attract to your site will be at different stages of the buying cycle, you should select keywords for inbound marketing and write titles and descriptions to appeal to customers at each stage.
+Because the customers you will attract to your site will be at different stages of the buying cycle, you should strengthen keywords for inbound marketing and write titles and descriptions to appeal to customers at each stage.

 Subscribe today!
 The HiveMind Insights blog covers all of your marketing needs from SEO to blogging, social media to web design, lead generation and nurturing, email marketing, and analytics.